crcx/nga-c/Ngura.md

 #### KBD Functions

 These are used for input.
 The predecessor to Nga had a simple keyboard input function for reading single keys.
-Ngura adds support for reading strings as well.
+Ngura adds support for reading strings and numbers as well.
 (This is a concession for performance.
 Normally I don't obsess over performance, but I/O is a big bottleneck and this small concession is worth implementing.)

 ````
 #ifdef NGURA_KBD